Your voice is everything, so looking after it properly is everything.

 Some basic tips to help you as you go.

-Your larynx will, particularly in classical singing, rise during performance.
+Your larynx will often rise during performance.
 When you stop singing your larynx will not immediately return to its lower resting position: the optimum height for speaking.
 Speaking whilst the larynx is in the wrong position/height can cause vocal fatigue.
 It is similar to trying to pull off in a car in second gear.
 A quick swallow will pull your larynx back to speech position.
 Swallowing also promotes a sensation of hydration because the outer layer of your vocal folds will secrete mucus.